gabb7/ODIN/README.md

 # ODIN
 This repository contains code that implements the ODIN algorithm as presented in the paper:

-Philippe Wenk*, Gabriele Abbati*, Stefan Bauer, Michael A Osborne, Andreas Krause and Bernhard Schölkopf,
+Philippe Wenk*, Gabriele Abbati*, Stefan Bauer, Michael A Osborne, Andreas Krause and Bernhard Schölkopf (2019).
-ODIN: ODE-Informed Regression for Parameter and State Inference in Time-Continuous Dynamical Systems
+ODIN: ODE-Informed Regression for Parameter and State Inference in Time-Continuous Dynamical Systems.

 *: equal contribution